MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-X-Bureau-Consumer-Financial-Protection/part-1070-Disclosure-Records-Information/subpart-E-Privacy-Act/section-1070.50.md

 (b) For purposes of this subpart, the following definitions apply:

-(1) The term *Chief Privacy Officer* means the Chief Information Officer of the CFPB or any CFPB employee to whom the Chief Information Officer has delegated authority to act under this part;
+(1) The term *Chief Privacy Officer* means the Senior Agency Official for Privacy of the CFPB or any CFPB employee to whom the Senior Agency Official for Privacy has delegated authority to act under this part;

 (2) The term *guardian* means the parent of a minor, or the legal guardian of any individual who has been declared to be incompetent due to physical or mental incapacity or age by a court of competent jurisdiction;